 The first involves the removal of bone marrow from the back of the pelvic bone.

-The second, more common method, is called peripheral blood stem cell (PBSC) donation.
+The second method, which is more common, is peripheral blood stem cell (PBSC) donation.
 This involves filtering stem cells directly from the blood.
-It is these blood stem cells, rather than the bone marrow itself, which are necessary for the treatment of blood cancers and other diseases.
+It is these blood stem cells, rather than bone marrow itself, that are necessary for the treatment of blood cancers and other conditions.

-When an individual joins a bone marrow donation registry, they are agreeing to donate using whichever method the patient’s doctor deems appropriate.
+When an individual joins a bone marrow donation registry, they are agreeing to donate using whichever method the healthcare professional deems appropriate.

 The risk to a donor is minimal.
-Over 99 percent of donors make a full recovery after the procedure.
-With blood marrow donation, the major risk involves the use of anesthesia during the procedure itself.
+Over 98.5% of donors make a full recovery after the procedure.
+With blood marrow donation, the major risk involves the use of anesthetics during the procedure.

-With PBSC donation, the procedure itself, which involves filtering blood through a machine, is not considered dangerous.
+With PBSC donation, the procedure itself — which involves filtering blood through a machine — is not dangerous.

-The chance of finding a suitable bone marrow donor ranges from 66 to 93 percent, depending on ethnicity.
+Depending on a person’s ethnicity, the chance of finding a suitable bone marrow donor ranges from 23–77%, according to the NMDP’s Be The Match Registry.

-The following are some general guidelines for bone marrow donation as recommended by the National Marrow Donor Program (NMDP).
+The following are some general guidelines for bone marrow donation as recommended by the NMDP.

-The guidelines aim to protect the health and safety of the donor and the recipient.
-Donors are encouraged to contact their local NMDP center for specific details and to discuss donations with their health care team.
+The guidelines aim to protect the health and safety of both the donor and the recipient.
+Donors should contact their local NMDP center for specific details and to discuss donations with a healthcare team.

-- To be listed in the registry, potential donors must be healthy and between the ages of 18 and 60 years.
+- To be listed in the registry, potential donors must be healthy and aged 18–60 years.

 - If matched with a person needing a transplant, each donor must pass a medical examination and be infection-free before donating.

-- People who used medications can normally donate bone marrow, as long as they are healthy and any medical conditions they have are under control at the time of donation.
+- People who use medications can usually donate bone marrow, as long as they are healthy and any medical conditions they have are under control at the time of donation.